Rangi42/polishedcrystal/README.md

    * Roar, Whirlwind, and Struggle are unaffected by accuracy or evasion, like Swift
    * Struggle does 25% recoil damage
    * Low Kick's power is based on weight
-   * Beat up works differently in Gen V
+   * Beat Up works differently in Gen V
    * Ghost-type Pokémon cannot be trapped
    * Grass-type Pokémon are not affected by Powder moves
    * Sitrus Berry (formerly Gold Berry) restores 25% of max HP, not 30 HP